-Predictions of fractional density as a function of time and depth are shown in Figure A-6.
-Performance calculations of the seal system require quantification of the resultant salt permeability.
-The permeability can be derived from the experimental data presented in Figure A-7.
+20 Predictions of fractional density as a function of time and depth are shown in Figure G2A-6.

+Performance calculations of the seal system require quantification of the resultant salt

+22 permeability.
+The permeability can be derived from the experimental data presented in Figure salt column pores spaces would not produce a backstress.
+The resultant cumulative frequency distribution for seal permeability at the seal mid-height is shown in Figure G2A-8.
+This method predicts permeabilities ranging from 1×10^{-23} m2 to 1×10^{-16} m2.
+Because crushed salt

+G2A-7.
 This plot depicts probabilistic lines through the experimental data.
-From these lines, distribution functions can be derived.
-Permeability of the compacted salt column is treated as a transient random variable defined by a log triangular distribution.
-Distribution functions were provided for 0, 50, 100, 200, and 400 years after seal emplacement, assuming that fluids in the salt column pores spaces would not produce a backstress.
-The resultant cumulative frequency distribution for seal permeability at the seal mid-height is shown in Figure A-8.
-This method predicts permeabilities ranging from 1×10^{-23} m2 to 1×10^{-16} m2.
-Because crushed salt consolidation will be affected by both mechanical and hydrological processes, detailed calculations were performed.
+From these lines, calculations were performed.
 These calculations are presented in Appendices C and D.